e-hat/e-hat.github.io/index.md

 project, which is a real-time rendering engine.
 I really want to get PBR working, then I want to try a cool shadow algorithm like PCSS.
 I'll post some images of my renders here.

-I recently accepted an offer at [Stellar Science](https://www.stellarscience.com/) as an intern for summer 2021, where I'll be writing tons of C++ and doing some cool science stuff.
+I am currently an intern at [Stellar Science](https://www.stellarscience.com/), where I write C++ and do fun science stuff.

 {% include section-title.html words="resume/contact/presence" %}
 My resume can be found [here](/assets/files/eddiehatfield_resume.pdf).